Prevention & Resources

 Be safe, be informed, and learn how to step up and stand up for yourself and others.

 We encourage you to protect yourself and others whenever possible.
 Understand that no matter how safe or unsafe you are, sexual violence is not your fault.

 Taking these actions may increase your safety and the safety of others.

 - Listen to your intuition.
 If you feel like something is wrong, it probably is.
 Try to get out of the situation.

 - Don't be afraid to make a scene and yell, scream, or run for protection.
 Some people’s physiological response may not be to fight, if that is the case, if possible ask to use the restroom or cause a distraction.

 - Remember, alcohol and drugs can impair perceptions of and reactions to situations.
 Be especially careful when you drink, and when you're with someone who has been drinking.
-Remember that someone who is intoxicated cannot give consent by IU’s definition.
-If you aren’t sure you have a “yes,” then try and remove your friend from the situation and don’t engage in sexual activity.
+If you aren’t sure you have a “yes,” then don’t engage in sexual activity.

 - Watch your beverage at all times.
 Date rape drugs are tasteless, colorless, and odorless.
 People often don't know they have ingested these drugs until the effects are well under way.